Traxx (film)

-Traxx is a 1988 action/adventure comedy film that was directed by Jerome Gary.
-It released on August 17, 1988 and starred Shadoe Stevens as a mercenary turned cookie maker.
+Traxx is a 1988 action comedy and adventure comedy film that was directed by Jerome Gary.
+It was released on August 17, 1988 and starred Shadoe Stevens as a mercenary turned cookie maker.
 The film had a budget of 6.5 million dollars and was initially intended to have a theatrical release, but was instead released direct to video.
 Traxx was later screened in 2012 at the Hollywood Theatre in Portland, Oregon.

+In the film, a Texas State Trooper is fired for excessive use of force.
+He spends the next few years as a mercenary, before deciding to change his career path and work as a gourmet cook in his hometown in Texas.
+Needing funds for this, he starts working as a contract killer for the local mayor and the local police chief.
+His job is to kill his hometown's criminals.